microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/b2cidentityuserflow-post-userflowidentityproviders.md

 ## Request body

-In the request body, provide a JSON representation of the `id` of the [identityProvider](../resources/identityproviderbase.md) you want to add.
-For more information about identity providers available for user flows, see the [identityProviders](../resources/identityproviderbase.md) API reference.
+In the request body, provide a JSON representation with the `id` of the [identityProvider](../resources/identityproviderbase.md) you want to add.
+For more information about identity providers available for user flows, see the [identityProviders](../resources/identityproviderbase.md) resource.

 ## Response

 If successful, this method returns a `204 No Content` response code.
-If unsuccessful, a `4xx` error will be returned with specific details.
+If unsuccessful, a `4xx` error is returned with the specific error details.

 ## Example